Lucy Letby: Air via nasogastric tube

-Several neonatologists have described the claim that Letby murdered three infants by injecting air into their stomachs via a nasogastric tube variously as "nonsensical or 'rubbish', 'ridiculous', 'implausible' [...] 'fantastical and "not practically feasible".
+Several neonatologists have described the allegation that Letby murdered three infants by injecting air into their stomachs via a nasogastric tube as implausible, variously calling the theory "nonsensical", "ridiculous", "fantastical" and "not practically feasible".
+An X-ray heavily relied upon by the prosecution in relation to Child C was taken when Letby had not been on shift since the infant's birth.